Novus Therapeutics - Consensus Indicates Potential 105.9% Upside

-Novus Therapeutics found using ticker (NVUS) now have 3 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 43 and 27 and has a mean target at 35.
-Given that the stocks previous close was at 17 this would imply there is a potential upside of 105.9%.
-There is a 50 day moving average of 20.7 and the 200 day MA is 13.83.
-The market cap for the company is $24m.
+Novus Therapeutics with ticker code (NVUS) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 43 and 27 and has a mean target at 35.
+With the stocks previous close at 17 this is indicating there is a potential upside of 105.9%.
+The 50 day moving average now sits at 20.7 while the 200 day moving average is 13.83.
+The company has a market cap of $24m.
 Visit the company website at: http://novustherapeutics.com

 Novus Therapeutics, a specialty pharmaceutical company, focuses on developing products for patients with disorders of ear, nose, and throat.
 Its lead product is OP0201, a surfactant-based nasal aerosol drug-device combination product for patients at risk for, or with, otitis media (OM) (middle ear inflammation with or without infection).
 The company also has a foam-based drug delivery technology OP0101 and OP0102 that could be used to deliver drugs into the ear, nose, and sinus cavities.
 Novus Therapeutics is headquartered in Irvine, California.